 My goal this year was to explore the different parts of Spain.
 I figured May was the best time to go because the weather is perfect.
-In the summer, temperature can reach to well over 100℉.
+In the summer, temperatures can reach well over 100℉.
 My gf Ava and I decided to book tickets when we found amazing deals on Vueling.com.
 It was my first time staying in a hostel and using a cool app called BlaBla car which I will explain later.

 Travel Cost Breakdown: